timboudreau/ANTLR4-Plugins-for-NetBeans/api.md

 ### JFS

-JFS is a piece of more advanced tooling, which allows you to generate source files from an Antlr grammar to an in-memory [JavaFileSystem], run `javac` on them and even load the generated classes in an isolated classloader, and parse a file.
+JFS is a piece of more advanced tooling, which allows you to generate source files from an Antlr grammar to an in-memory JavaFileSystem (the virtual filesystem `javac` uses internally), run `javac` on them and even load the generated classes in an isolated classloader, and parse a file.
 The backing storage for JFS can either be the Java heap or a memory mapped file (under the hood it uses a simple